 05 Jul Think you have premenstrual dysphoric disorder (PMDD)?

-Does your premenstrual phase seem much more difficult than what you see other women go through?
+Do your premenstrual days seem much more difficult than what you see others go through during their premenstrual phase?
+Does your premenstrual phase last longer or start soon after ovulation?
 Does pre-period irritability, anger, depression, anxiety, physical pain or trouble sleeping interfere with everyday life?

-You could have premenstrual dysphoric disorder (PMDD), which is a severe form of premenstrual syndrome (PMS) that’s estimated to effect up to 8% of cycling women.
+You could have premenstrual dysphoric disorder (PMDD), which is like a severe form of premenstrual syndrome (PMS) that’s estimated to effect up to 8% of anyone with menstrual cycles.

 PMDD symptoms to look for